Mortgage vs Rent in 2026 β When to Buy (With the Math)

 - Year 10: ~$102,000 + ~$169,000 = ~$271,000

-Run those compound-interest numbers yourself through our investment return calculator or compound interest calculator.
-The renter-investor scenario shifts the breakeven later by 2-4 years in most cases — roughly the time horizon where the buyer's equity plus appreciation catches up to the renter's investment growth.
+Run those compound-interest numbers yourself through our investment return calculator, compound interest calculator, or the savings goal calculator.
+The renter-investor scenario shifts the breakeven later by 2-4 years in most cases β roughly the time horizon where the buyer's equity plus appreciation catches up to the renter's investment growth.

 The catch: this scenario assumes the renter actually invests the difference.
-Most don't.
+The Federal Reserve's Survey of Consumer Finances suggests most renting households hold relatively little in financial assets outside retirement accounts.
 If you rent and spend the savings, the buyer wins much earlier.
 The renter-investor case only works for a disciplined investor.

 Lifestyle Factors That Override the Math